 Since 2008, Milivojev has worked as a contributor to the “Pogledi” column of the Politika newspaper, and as of 2009 he has been writing columns in the Pravda newspaper, dealing with analytical and synthetic research in the recent and contemporary history of the Serbian people.
 Concerned with war crimes topics, Milivojev has been praised by many, but also criticised by individuals who do not share his political views and who often accused him of manipulating the readership and spreading “hate speech”.
 By 2009, Milovojevs texts have been printed in about 3 million copies in various daily newspapers.
 He was one of the most read columnists in Serbia in 2008. and 2009. and the victim of variety of political manipulation.
 From the shadow, he influenced very important decisions of political leadership.
 His ideas are stolen by politicians and secret service via SMS.
 For example, Mr. Saša Milivojev is a political thirst strike idea creator and professional destroyer of rating.
 He is engaged in political dramaturgy, both in literature and in reality.

 The first copies of the shocking novel “The Boy from the Yellow house” - were gifted in 2012. by the author Saša Milivojev to Serbian politicians: to the prime minister and the minister of police Ivica Dačić; to the President of Serbia Tomislav Nikolić; also to Nenad Čanak, Milanka Karić, Oliver Dulić...
-The Russian ambassador in Serbia Aleksandar Konuzin also received a copy.
+Russian ambassador to Serbia Aleksandar Konuzin, Jelena Guskova, prof. PhD Rade Božović and PhD Nebojsa Pajkić, were also presented with his book.
 The legendary Lieutenant General of Yugoslav People's Army Stevan Mirković came to meet the young author on Kalemegdan on the occasion of the handover of the novel.
 Saša Milivojev also gave the copy to a judge of the Belgian Public Prosecutor's Office...